Thrift Store Finds : Spring and Easter

 So, those are the pieces that were all found on the same shelf on the same day and here are items found at a different time.

 ↑ I’m not sure about the origin of this “Three Chickens” figurine, decorated with gold gilding.
 It looks quite old, though, maybe from the 40s or 50s. ↑

 ↑ These three adorable egg-cups were found in a grab-bag hanging on the wall.
 Unfortunately, being packaged that way, they came with a few minor chips, one of which I was able to repair because the piece was in the bag.
 Still cute in their slightly damaged glory.
 You may have noticed them among our Christmas decor, holding some glass Christmas balls instead of eggs. ↑

 ↑ I’ve had this two-piece bunny trinket dish for a couple of years now, but it never made it into a post, so here it is today.
-I have no way of knowing whether it’s new or old.
-It looks like a vintage design to me, however, for all I know, it may have come from HomeSense.
-It’s ok with me if it did, although, I’d love if it turned out to be a true vintage piece. ↑
+I have no way of knowing whether it’s new or old but it looks like a vintage design to me so I’ll go with that! ↑

 ↑ This little ceramic planter is too small to grow a plant in, but it will make a fine little vase.
 It’s old, heavy and the glaze is crazed but it has no markings to identify it. ↑